beego/beedoc/en-US/mvc/controller/validation.md

 }

 // If your struct implemented interface `validation.ValidFormer`
-// When all tests in StructTag succeed, it will execute Valid function for customer validation func (u *user) Valid(v *validation.Validation) {
+// When all tests in StructTag succeed, it will execute Valid function for custom validation func (u *user) Valid(v *validation.Validation) {
     if strings.Index(u.Name, "admin") != -1 {
         // Set error messages of Name by SetError and HasErrors will return true